Storing Data

 Important

-One Supabase project can support multiple surveydown surveys, but we recommend that you have only one survey per project to avoid potential mistakes.
+One Supabase project can support multiple surveydown surveys if you wish, but we recommend that you have only one survey per project to avoid potential mistakes.

 Fill in the project name and give it a strong password.
 Choose a region that is close to you (or close to your audiences).
 All settings can be modified at any time.